As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Inhaling the aroma of expired essential oil cause coughing, headaches, or nausea.

 Topical application could cause skin irritation, redness, or rash.

 Even if you don’t experience any adverse reaction, it’s just not worth using an oil that has expired as it won’t have any therapeutic benefits.
 Besides, it won’t have a pleasant aroma either.

 What To Do with Essential Oils that Are Expired

 You shouldn’t use expired oils in your diffuser or in any DIY skincare product, but you don’t have to throw them out either.
 You can use expired oils for cleaning purposes.

 There are several non-toxic home cleaning products that you can make with expired essential oils.
 Just remember to use gloves when making the cleaning products and also when using them.

 Disclaimer: This information is not intended to serve as medical advice.
-Please consult your doctor before using any natural medication or if you experience any unusual symptoms.
+Please consult your physician before using essential oils.
 See Full Disclaimer here.